cknogler/Vehicle-CO2-Emissions-Prediction/README.md

 After ensuring data quality and reducing redundancy, a deeper dive into the relationships between key features and CO2 emissions was conducted using the deduplicated dataset (`df_unique`).

 ### Empty Mass and CO2
-A strong positive linear relationship was observed between `Empty Mass Euro Avg (kg)` and `CO2 (g/km)`.
-The Pearson correlation coefficient was approximately **0.68**, and the Spearman correlation was **0.78**.
-This indicates that as vehicle mass increases, CO2 emissions generally increase.
-The R² value of **0.46** suggests that about 46% of the variance in CO2 emissions can be explained by empty mass.
+A strong positive relationship was observed between vehicle empty mass and CO₂ emissions.
+The Pearson correlation coefficient **0.69** and Spearman rank correlation **0.65** both indicate a strong association, suggesting that heavier vehicles consistently emit more CO₂.
+The R² value of 0.46 implies that approximately 46% of the variance in CO₂ emissions can be explained by vehicle mass, with the remaining variation attributable to other factors.

 <img width="1600" height="800" alt="mass_co2_correlation" src="https://github.com/user-attachments/assets/7fcaa40b-9e38-44b1-8f38-2b83a7d48077" />

 ### Combined Consumption and CO2
 Combined fuel consumption demonstrated an extremely strong positive linear and monotonic relationship with CO2 emissions.
-Both Pearson and Spearman correlation coefficients were approximately **0.98**, with an R² value of **0.96**.
+Correlation coefficients were approximately **0.98** (Spearman) and **0.96** (Pearson), with an R² value of **0.96**.
 This high correlation confirms that `Combined Consumption (l/100km)` is the primary driver of `CO2 (g/km)`.

 <img width="1600" height="800" alt="consumption_co2_correlation" src="https://github.com/user-attachments/assets/7c930808-9802-4b59-9ae3-5fca33971d45" />

 ### Maximum Power and CO2
-Maximum power also showed a strong positive linear relationship with CO2 emissions (Pearson correlation of **0.67**, Spearman of **0.54**).
+Maximum power shows a positive relationship with CO₂ emissions, with a moderate Pearson correlation (0.36) and a weaker Spearman correlation (0.18), suggesting a limited and potentially non-linear association.
 The R² value of **0.45** suggests that approximately 45% of the variance in CO2 emissions is explained by maximum power.
 While significant, its explanatory power is slightly less than that of empty mass and considerably less than combined consumption.

 <img width="1600" height="800" alt="power_co2_correlation" src="https://github.com/user-attachments/assets/46de3c52-018b-4c97-a314-82a5c412b682" />